IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 | :--- | :--- | :--- | :--- |
 | Not supported | Not supported | Supported | Supported |

+The UID2 SDK for iOS is designed to generate and/or manage UID2 identity on behalf of iOS apps.
+It enables UID2 identity to be persisted across app lifecycles by securely storing the identity on a device via platform-native encryption tools.

+By default, the SDK automatically refreshes UID2 identity based on expiration dates.
+However, you can disable this to allow implementing apps to manage the UID2 identity lifecycle manually.

 ## API Permissions

 To use this SDK, you'll need to complete the UID2 account setup by following the steps described in the [Account Setup](../getting-started/gs-account-setup.md) page.